AEVI-AppFlow/pos-android-sdk/README.md

 - `FlowServiceSample` for an example of how to build an application that integrates with `Flow Service API`
 - `PaymentServiceSample` for an example of how to build an application that integrates with `Payment Service API`

-These samples can also be used to test the full POS Flow integration.
+These samples can also be used to test the full SDK integration.
 If you are building a POS app, you will want to use the FlowServiceSample and PaymentServiceSample to perform end to end testing.
 In a similar manner, if you are developing a flow app or a payment app, you will want to use the PaymentInitiationSample to initiate payments.